lorenzoromani1983/geocoder/README.md

-This Python class returns coordinates for a specified physical address and the Facebook/Instagram locations nearby, leveraging the Google Maps Api key and the Instagra locations api endpoint.
+This Python class returns coordinates for a specified physical address and the Facebook/Instagram locations nearby, leveraging the Google Maps Api key and the Instagram locations api endpoint.

 Just set up your Google Maps Api key as an environment variable or explicitly specify it within the script: